-The Editorial Board of the journal “Marketing and Management of Innovations” adheres ethical and integrity standards of science and follows COPE principles.
+The Editorial Board of the journal “Marketing and Management of Innovations” follows ethical and integrity standards of science and adheres to the COPE principles.
 Before sending the manuscript to review, all papers are checked for originality.
-According to the Aims and Scope of the journal, authors must represent only own ideas and research results.
-When submitting their papers, authors agree that Managing Editors will screen the articles for originality.
+According to the Aims and Scope of the journal, authors must represent only their own ideas and research results.
+Upon submission their papers, authors agree that Managing Editors will screen the articles for originality.

 Plagiarism is the appropriation of another person’s ideas, processes, results, or words without giving appropriate credit.

-The MMI journal uses two programs for checking the originality of submitted manuscripts.
-These are StrikePlagiarism.com and iThenticate.
+The MMI journal uses two programs to check the originality of submitted manuscripts: StrikePlagiarism.com and iThenticate.

-Plagiarism appears in different forms from copying word by word to rewriting.
+Plagiarism can takes different forms: from copying word by word to rewriting.
 The following forms of plagiarism should be considered:

 Literal copying – a form of plagiarism where authors copy the text of research word by word, without permission or acknowledgement of the source.

 Substantial copying – a form of plagiarism where authors replicate a substantial part of the manuscript without permission and confirmation of the source.
 A substantial part of the text includes the quantity and the quality of the copied fragment.
 Quality is evaluated by the relative value of the copied text compared to the whole text.
 When the author copies the essence of the text, the program will find plagiarism.